aless10/pylings/README.md

 ## Getting Started

 You will need to have python>=3.7 installed.
-You can get it by visiting [](https://www.python.org/downloads/).
+You can get it by visiting [python website](https://www.python.org/downloads/).

 ## MacOS/Linux